aerogo/aero/README.md

 *TODO: Post benchmark with ~50 KB of data (performance difference is crazy).*

-In a real-world example AeroGo delivers about 8-10 times more requests than AeroJS.

 AeroJS (node.js 8.0):
 ```
 Running 2s test @ http://localhost:4000/hello